COMP6258: Differentiable Programming and Deep Learning

 Differentiable Programming and Deep learning has revolutionised numerous fields in recent years.
 We’ve witnessed improvements in everything from computer vision through speech analysis to natural language processing as a result of the advent of cheap GPGPU compute coupled with large datasets and some neat algorithms.
 More broadly, the idea of ‘Differentiable Programming’, in which we define entire programs as compositions of differentiable operations which can then be optimised to fit data, looks to become a new norm in how we utilise computers.

-This module will look at how differentiable programming works, from theoretical foundations right through to practical implementation.
-We’ll study key aspects such as automatic differentiation, look at models for deep learning such as convolutional and recurrent neural networks, as well as considering current research in depth.
+This module will look at how deep learning and differentiable programming works, from theoretical foundations right through to practical implementation.
+We’ll study key aspects such as automatic differentiation, look at models for deep learning such as convolutional and recurrent neural networks and `transformer’ architectures, as well as considering current research in depth.
 Along the way we’ll also look at aspects of biology and neuroscience, and see how ideas from these fields feed-in to current research.

 The overall aim of this module is not to teach you to be able to train pre-existing models (although you will learn to do that!), but rather to equip you with the fundamental skills to be able to understand and implement models and ideas that are currently being developed by researchers.
 We intend to equip you with the knowledge needed to understand new ideas as they are published, and give you the ability to constructively criticise, and identify limitations, of different approaches.

 As a word of warning, this is a mathematical module: the predominant focus is on looking at models that can be optimised via gradient methods.
 You need to have a good grasp of linear (matrix) algebra and matrix calculus, as well as the fundamentals of machine learning, probability and statistics.
 You will also necessarily be comfortable with Python programming and the use of numeric/matrix libraries such as numpy or pytorch.
+As such, the Foundations of Machine Learning module is a prerequisite.
 You’ll also be expected to read and try to understand scientific papers along the way.

 Lectures and assigned reading